LevYas/DotnetBackendSample/README.md

 ## Troubleshooting
 1. If all functional tests failed or app failed to start properly, check server address in connection strings.
 If you use another SQL server it could be different, i.e. `server=(local)`
-2. If it didn't help, manually create DB login with credentials and rights to create and delete databases as mentioned in `DatabaseInitialization.sql` script
+2. If it didn't help, manually create DB login with credentials and rights to create and delete databases as mentioned in `Deploy\initDatabaseUser.sql` script